rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 firewall-cmd --zone=trusted --add-source=192.168.1.140 --permanent
 ```

-Again, we assumed the "trusted" zone here, but you may want something else, even "public", just consder your rules and their affects before adding them in.
+Again, we assumed the "trusted" zone here, but you may want something else, even "public".
+Consider your rules and their effect before adding them in.

 ## Adding The Devices In Librenms

-Now that our sample devices are configured to accept snmp traffic from our LibreNMS server, the next step is to add those devices in LibreNMS.
-We are assuming that you have the web interface for LibreNMS open, and if so, it is going to be showing you that you have no devices added and asking you to add one.
+Now that our sample devices are configured to accept SNMP traffic from our LibreNMS server, the next step is adding those devices to LibreNMS.
+We are assuming that you have the web interface for LibreNMS open, and if so, it will show you that you have no devices added and ask you to add one.

 So go ahead and do that.
 Once you click to add a device, you'll be faced with this screen:

 ![LibreNMS Add Device](../images/librenms_add_device.png)

 Put in the information we used for our test devices.
 In our case, we are using the IP for the Ubuntu workstation to start, in our example that is 192.168.1.122.
-The only other thing we will need to add here is the community string in the "Community" field, so we would type in "LABone" here.
+We will need to add the community string in the "Community" field, so enter "LABone" here.

 Now click the "Add Device" button.
 Assuming that you have done everything correctly above when adding the device, your device should be added successfully.